SOP-MINI/sop-site/content/sop1/lab/l3/_index.en.md

 ```

 ### Thread Joining
-Much like child processes, a thread should also be collected after it finishes it's work.
+Much like child processes, a thread should also be joined after it finishes its work.
 This can be achieved using the `pthread_join` command.

 ```
 int pthread_join(pthread_t thread, void **value_ptr);
 ```

+`pthread_join` functions similarly to `wait`, blocking until the thread finishes.
+POSIX doesn't define a non-blocking join function.

-Like `pthread_create`, this function returns an integer for the purpose of differentiating success from failure.
-The function's return value is written to `value_ptr`.
+Like `pthread_create`, this function returns an integer to indicate success or failure.
+The thread function's return value is written to `value_ptr` if non-NULL storage was provided.

-Unlike with processes, you can't join on any finished thread.
-You have to pass a valid thread's handle to `pthread_join`.
+Unlike with processes, you have to precisely specify which thread you're waiting for by providing a valid thread identifier.

 More information:
 ```